ferrouille/constduck/README.md

 [![crates.io](https://img.shields.io/crates/v/constduck.svg)](https://crates.io/crates/constduck/) [![docs](https://img.shields.io/badge/docs-rs.svg)](https://docs.rs/constduck/)

 # `constduck`: compile-time duck typing and reflection
 `constduck` provides a procmacro that can enable compile time duck typing and reflection on arbitrary struct types.
-It allows you to auto-generate implementations for traits, like `#[derive(..)]`, without needing a procmacro.
+With `constduck`, you can write generic implementations that work for any struct with the right fields.
+It also allows you to auto-generate implementations for traits, like `#[derive(..)]`, without needing a procmacro.
 See [`constduck/examples/debug-print.rs`](constduck/examples/debug-print.rs) for an example.
-With `constduck`, you can also write generic implementations that work for any struct that has the right fields.

 # Usage
 Derive `ConstDuck` on a struct: